 Like I said in my previous reviews related to Star Wars, I’ve decided to share my real thoughts about Empire before The Last Jedi comes out this December, in order to spread the word of mouth for everyone who’s a die hard fan of Star Wars.

 I’ll have you know that this article is filled with SPOILERS.
 Because us Star Wars fans, have seen the films countless times.
 If your kids never ever ever ever seen The Original Trilogy, start with this, not The Prequels.
-If I were you, start with old school basics.
+If I were you, start with the old school basics.

 Balanced: Harrison Ford, Mark Hamill, Carrie Fisher, Billy Dee Williams, Alec Guinness, & James Earl Jones, all did a spectacular job on their iconic performances.